-The Vintage Fashion Guild would like to honor the life and work of designer Geoffrey Beene who passed away in September, 2004.
+Vintage Fashion Guild honors the life and work of designer Geoffrey Beene who passed away in September, 2004.
 We have collected a pictorial history of his designs through the years of actual garments either owned or sold by our members.

 He quit medical school and his displeased parents sent him to the University of Southern California to complete his studies.
 Instead, he landed his first job in the industry as an assistant in the display department of the downtown Los Angeles branch of I. Magnin.